By Brenda L. Peterson, The Layoff Lady

 There are several other options to help pay for healthcare costs varying from good ideas to decidedly bad ones.
 For example, you could buy a private health insurance plan, take part in Medicaid/Medical assistance based on your financial situation, explore a community health share program, visit community health centers, use telehealth, rely on Minute Clinic, use a healthcare-specific credit card, and/or use discount cards to minimize prescription costs.

-Alternatively, you could use the “be careful” plan, which means no health insurance coverage, but no skydiving either.
 When it comes down to it, consider the short and long-term implications of your healthcare coverage decisions (including the possible financial hardship of having a significant medical diagnosis or expense without being insured) before choosing your course of action.

 7-time layoff survivor Brenda L. Peterson, The Layoff Lady, waxes poetic on layoffs, job transitions, & career resilience.